-Los Angeles Unified does require all students, employees and visitors while on school property and on a school bus to wear a face covering and follow the district's protocol.
+Los Angeles Unified does require all students, employees and visitors while on school property and on a school bus to wear a face covering and follow the District's protocol.
 This includes parents who are dropping off or picking up children.
-A face covering or mask will be provided to any student or employee who does not have one.
+A face mask will be provided to any student or employee who does not have one.

-Face Covering- A face covering may be a cloth face covering or a face mask.
-Instructions for the use of face covering or masks are available from the CDC.
-The face covering must cover the nose and mouth.
+Face Masks: A face mask may be a cloth or a disposable mask.
+Instructions for the use of face masks are available from the CDC.
+Face masks must cover the nose and mouth.
 It can be secured to the head with ties or straps.
-A cloth face covering may be factory-made or hand sewn.
-A face coverings are not respiratory protective equipment.
+A cloth face mask may be factory-made or hand sewn.
+Face masks with one-way valves are not permitted.
+Face coverings are not respiratory protective equipment.